bartelto/word-guess-node/README.md

 - Use a command-line interface (CLI) to navigate inside the project directory.
 - Type ```node index.js```.

-*Mystery Inventor* will randomly choose the name of a famous inventor and display the name with the letters represented by blanks, and then prompt the user for a letter to guess.
-If the name contains that letter one or more times, the program will reveal it/them.
+*Mystery Inventor* will randomly choose the name of a famous inventor, display the name with the letters represented by blanks, and then prompt the user to guess a letter.
+If the name contains the chosen letter one or more times, the program will reveal it/them.
 If not, the number of remaining incorrect guesses will decrease by one.
 Be careful!
-If you have 10 incorrect guesses, you lose!
+If you make 10 incorrect guesses, you lose!

 ## Preview